CSMCIR: CoT-Enhanced Symmetric Alignment with Memory Bank for Composed Image Retrieval: Methodology

 \textbf{Temporal Decay and Replacement Strategy.} To prevent outdated representations from persistently occupying the memory bank, we define a retention score for each memory sample that jointly considers diversity and temporal freshness:

 where $\Delta t_i$ denotes the number of training steps since sample $i$ was last updated, and $N_{\text{max}}=10$ controls the maximum staleness threshold before complete decay.
 This retention score ensures that both low-diversity and stale samples are prioritized for replacement.
 Finally, batch samples are inserted into the memory bank by replacing memory samples with lower retention entropy, i.e., we replace sample i in the memory bank with sample j in the batch when $H_j^\mathcal{B}> \hat{H}_i^\mathcal{M} $.
-More details can be seen in the Appendix.

 Overall, this entropy-aware replacement strategy maintains a diverse and temporally consistent set of negatives, addressing both representation inconsistency and quality degradation inherent in traditional Memory Bank approaches for CIR.